danieltar18/cnn-tensorflow/README.md

 ## Conclusion

-This repository shows how MLPs can be used for a variety of data types.
-While architectures like CNNs and RNNs may perform better for specific tasks, working with MLPs is a great way to learn about neural network design and implementation.

 Feel free to explore the projects and adapt the code for your own datasets.
 Contributions and suggestions are welcome!

-Next Repository will be CNN-s!:)
+Next Repository will be RNN-s!:)